 Starting a Difficult Conversation

-Have you been putting off having a difficult conversation?
+Have you been putting off having a difficult conversation with a loved one or family member?
 Have you tried to start a conversation, only to have it go off the rails?
 Conversations can be hard when the relationship matters.
-Many people tend to avoid tough talks because they fear negative outcomes.
-This can be especially so if your loved one hasn’t noticed or acknowledged changes they are going through.
-You don’t have to cover all aspects of current and future care in one sitting.
-Understand that this is just a place to begin.
+Many people try to avoid tough talks because they are afraid of negative reactions.
+It can be even more awkward if your loved one hasn’t noticed or admitted that they are going through changes.

-Although this information can apply to a number of situations, the article, We Have To Talk: A Step-by-Step Checklist For Difficult Conversations, can help you stay focused and shape what you need to say and how you need to say it.
+Although this information can apply to a number of situations, We Have To Talk: A Step-by-Step Checklist For Difficult Conversations can help you stay focused and figure out what you need to say and how you need to say it.

 If you want to be in this for the long haul then you, your loved one, and other family members need to work together to maintain everyone’s relationship and quality of life.

 An honest and open discussion is the best way to know what things need to be put in place to keep everyone happy, safe, and feeling respected.
 Even though these conversations are difficult, once you start having them the easier they will be, especially when things change again.